X-Elie-X/Leaderboard/README.md

 # Contributing :handshake:

-Contributions, issues, and feature request are welcome anytime.
+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](https://github.com/X-Elie-X/Leaderboard/issues).

 # Show your support